ranitham/mindbody-laravel/src/docs/Api/SiteApi.md

 $RequestLimit = 56; // int | Number of results to include, defaults to 100
 $RequestOffset = 56; // int | Page offset, defaults to 0.
 $RequestOnlineOnly = true; // bool | If `true`, filters results to show only those programs that are shown online.<br />  If `false`, all programs are returned.<br />  Default: **false**
 $RequestScheduleType = "RequestScheduleType_example"; // string | A schedule type used to filter the returned results.
+Possible values are:  * All  * Class  * Enrollment  * Appointment  * Resource  * Media  * Arrival

 try {
     $result = $apiInstance->siteGetPrograms($RequestLimit, $RequestOffset, $RequestOnlineOnly, $RequestScheduleType);